Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Numerical Method for Solving Nominal and Robust Collision-Avoidance OCPs

 \subsection{Nominal Collision-Avoidance Optimal Control}

-The generation of a collision-free trajectory can be achieved by applying the previously presented method to every state within the prediction horizon.
+A collision-free trajectory can be obtained by applying the previously presented method to every state within the prediction horizon.
 A summary of the numerical method for solving the \gls{ocp}~\eqref{eq:nominal-ocp-def} without any approximation is presented in Algorithm~\ref{alg:nominal-collision-free-trajectory}.
-The function \mbox{\textsc{UpdateObsSubset}} has different versions tailored to the specific use cases presented in this paper.
+The function \mbox{\textsc{UpdateObsSubset}} is implemented differently for the specific use cases presented in this paper.
 The specific implementation for each case is provided in the corresponding section.
 A graphical illustration of the algorithm is provided in Fig.~\ref{fig:graphic_illustration}.